corymsmith/react_native_mqtt/README.md

 # React Native Mqtt

-This project is a wrapper around the javascript implementation of the [paho mqtt client library](https://eclipse.org/paho/clients/js/) to provide drop in compatibility with react native.
+This package is a wrapper around the javascript implementation of the [paho mqtt client library](https://eclipse.org/paho/clients/js/) to provide drop in compatibility with react native.
 If you happen to be running your own mqtt broker, it must support websockets for a connection to be possible.
 [Mosquitto](https://mosquitto.org/) does not support websockets out of the box and will require some extra work.
 Another broker that does have support for websockets is [aedes](https://github.com/mcollina/aedes), which is the broker I use personally.

 # Install